 that held up the mountain

-I grew up in Havana, Cuba, where I studied drawing and painting at the National Academy “San Alejandro”.
-I emigrated to Caracas, Venezuela, just days before I turned thirty years old.
-After two years in Caracas I moved to the United States thanks to an invitation to present my artwork at a University in Houston, TX.
-In 2000 I relocated to New York City, while continuing my artwork and making a living working in the fine art industry.
-I spent four years at the Registrar Office at the Metropolitan Museum of Art.
-After the MET experience ended, I did what I thought I should have done a long time ago: I switched professional careers and I began to work as a scenic artist for Theatre, Film and TV.
-And in 2016, I became a member of the Local USA (United Scenic Artist) 829.
-Around that same year I purchased my first semi-professional camera (at least the first one since the 1980’s): it was a Nikon D7100.
-I had about eight manual lenses I had inherited from my father in law and I decided that I should give them some use.
-But the start was slow and accompanied by a sense of disorientation, until little by little I started to find my way through many video presentations and tutorials on Youtube.
-So I would mark 2018 as the beginning of my photographic journey.
+I grew up in Havana, Cuba, where I studied drawing and painting at the National Academy of Art “San Alejandro”.
+In 1997 I arrived in the United States to present two of my multimedia performance pieces at Rice University in Houston, TX, and in 2000 I arrived in New York City where I continued doing my artwork while making a living working in the fine art industry.
+This led me to the Registrar Office at the Metropolitan Museum of Art, where I handled, received, released and photographed incoming and outgoing art pieces.
+After four years in this position I switched professional careers and I began to work as a scenic artist for Theatre, Film and TV.
+And in 2016, I became a member of the Local USA 829 (United Scenic Artist).
+Around that same year I purchased my first semi-professional camera (at least the first one since the 1980’s).
+But it wasn’t until 2019 that I started to capture images I thought worth keeping.